dhruvbansal111111-debug/Customer-Shopping-Behavior-Analysis/README.md

 **Overview**

 A concise, end-to-end data analytics project demonstrating data ingestion, exploratory data analysis (EDA), data cleaning, SQL analysis with MySQL, an interactive Power BI dashboard, a written report, and a presentation generated with Gamma AI.
-Designed to be recruiter friendly, reproducible, and easy to follow.

 **Dataset**

 Source: Local CSV or exported database file.
 Structure: Rows of observations with ID, timestamp, categorical features, numerical features, and target/labels.
 Size: Small to medium (suitable for local development and Power BI).
-Notes: Include a short data/README.md describing column definitions and any sensitive fields that should be excluded.

 **Tools**